WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 ### How can I install Wasabi headless daemon without GUI?

 To use Wasabi's command line tools on Windows you have to use `wassabeed.exe` that is inside your `Program Files\WasabiWallet`.
-On Linux and OSX you can use the same software that you use for launching the GUI (`wassabee`).
+On Linux and macOS you can use the same software that you use for launching the GUI (`wassabee`).
 Let us start giving a glance to the command `help`:
 `$ wassabee run help`

 One can run it with the same command: `wassabee mix --wallet WalletName`.
 Optionally you can add a `--keepalive` flag that will make sure your daemon will run forever and mixes forever.
-On Linux and OSX you can just add some parameters to the Wasabi executable and it'll act like a daemon, on Windows you have to use `wassabeed.exe` from Program Files.
+On Linux and macOS you can just add some parameters to the Wasabi executable and it'll act like a daemon, on Windows you have to use `wassabeed.exe` from Program Files.
 You may want to start with `--help`.
 :::